Henry Waterson

 Building, New York, NY, which is where Columbia's offices were located

-(see Talking Machine World, December 1919, p.
-35 at left) and
+department, one of which mentions the location: Talking Machine World, December 1919, p.
+35) and

 the trademark for that label style was held by Columbia (see trademark at left).

-By 1918, sales were beginning to decline
+By 1918, however, sales were beginning to decline

 as competition increased and the public's interest in small discs